 1. If I wrote on your homework 4 that you needed to find a new data set, show me the new data set.
 Calculate the means for each group and list them; you don't have to do the other descriptive statistics (standard deviation, etc.).

-3. Do a t-test on the two groups you picked in question 1, using SAS.
+4. Read the page in the textbook about SAS, then try to do a t-test on the two groups you picked in question 2, using SAS.
 Show your SAS program, your log file, and your output.
 If you can't get SAS to work, don't stay up all night struggling; show me your log file, or if you don't get that far, tell me what you're typing into the computer and what error message you're getting.

 Return to the Biological Data Analysis syllabus